Definition of Bare Infinitive: Basic Verb without “to”

 1. See

-The verb “see” is followed by the bare infinitive to express the experience of seeing or witnessing something.
+We use the bare infinitive after the verb “see” to express the experience of seeing or witnessing something.

 Examples: